 His major talent was his ability over about 15 seasons to persuade high class players to play for CCNSW.
 He had strong ties with Qantas (for whom he worked) and with the Armed Forces, none of whose players could regularly take the time to practice and play grade cricket over two successive weekends.
 This led to CCNSW becoming a formidable C&S team in the late 80s and the 1990s.
 While only formally captaining a couple of seasons, Ron remained selector and de facto manager and was to bequeath a strong and relatively young team to Steve Taylor at the turn of the century.

 He also played a major part in organising some of the early tours to Asia, Malaysia, North America and the West Indies

 Charles Jonathan(“Joff”) Johnson was a former army officer who had played Combined Services in Australia (once scoring 96 at the SCG v the NSWCA) and Minor County cricket in England for Cambridgeshire (once scoring 98 v the University at Fenners).
 A prolific technically correct left arm opening batsman with a strong defence who specialized in the off and cover drive, he was also a not inconsiderable right hand medium swing bowler.
 His bowling fell away after the 1980s because of bad knees.

 He played C&S cricket till about 2000 when increasing immobility led him to give the game away for several seasons before medical treatment enabled him to return for the Masters over 40s and Classics over 50s for whom he remained a consistently reliable player.

-He was a member of the first Club tour to Fiji in 1989 and was to go on a 8 further tours to Asia (3 times), New Zealand (twice) and to England, South Africa and West Indies where he created a sensation by opening the batting in a sun hat vs. a then current West Indies opening bowler much to the locals’ incredulity.
+He was a member of the first Club tour to Fiji in 1989 and was to go on a 8 further tours to Asia (3 times), New Zealand (twice) and to England, South Africa and West Indies where he created a sensation by opening the batting in a CCNSW cap as per photo below (rather than a helmet) vs. a then current West Indies opening bowler much to the locals’ incredulity.